-How to make your own breadcrumbs, fresh or dried, with or without a food processor.
+How to make breadcrumbs, fresh or dried, with or without a food processor.
 Recipe for homemade Italian breadcrumbs included.

 How to make breadcrumbs at home?

 Did you ever make your own breadcrumbs?
-I do it all the time, I think I haven't bought any store breadcrumbs in years.
-Well, except the panko breadcrumbs, they are something else.
+I do it all the time, I think I haven't bought any in years.
+Well, except Panko, they are something else.

 But when it comes to regular dried or fresh breadcrumbs, I never bother to buy any.
-Not that they are not good, I would always used to buy them at the baker's, made only from bread and free from preservatives.
-And not that they are expensive either, breadcrumbs are always very cheap.
+Not that they are not good, I used to buy them at the baker's, made only from bread and free from preservatives.
+And not that they are expensive either, they are always very cheap.

-But still, there are times when I either bought too much bread or we ate something else that didn’t require bread for dinner or whatever.
+But there are times when I either bought too much bread or we ate something else for dinner, or whatever.
 There are always times when you just have too much of it.
 So, that's the time for homemade breadcrumbs; I would never consider throwing anything away.

-There are two kinds of breadcrumbs you can make: dried or fresh breadcrumbs.
-And two ways you could make them, with or without a food processor.
+There are two kinds you can make: dried or fresh.
+And two ways you can make them, with or without a food processor.

-Otherwise, I use the regular German mixed bread, which is made with both whole wheat and white flour.
-Or with a mixture of rye, white and whole wheat flour.
-If I happen to have leftover toast bread, I use that too.
+- Otherwise, I use the regular German mixed bread, which is made with both whole wheat and white flour.
+Or with a mixture of rye, white, and whole wheat flour.
+If I happen to have leftover toast, I use that too.

-What I would not use is supermarket sliced bread, the really soft, fluffy and sweet one.
-If I would use that, then definitely in combination with another tastier sort of bread, I cannot stand the sweetness of that bread.
+- What I would not use is supermarket sliced bread, the really soft, fluffy, and sweet one.
+If I would use that, then definitely in combination with another tastier sort; I cannot stand its sweetness.

 How to make breadcrumbs with a food processor?

-Most of the times, I make dried breadcrumbs out of stale bread.
-The easiest way to make them is to use a good food processor.
+- Most of the time, I make them out of stale bread.
+The easiest way is to use a good food processor.

-In order to make the dried breadcrumbs, slice the bread and cut it into small cubes.
-I always leave the crust on.
+- Slice the bread, and cut it into small cubes.
+Leave the crust on.

-Place the bread cubes on a tray and leave the tray on the counter until the bread cubes are completely dry and hard.
-You should definitely cube the bread before drying it out, it is difficult to break the slices into pieces once the bread is hard.
+- Place the cubes on a tray and leave the tray on the counter until they are completely dry and hard.
+You should definitely cube the bread before drying it out; it is difficult to break the slices into pieces once they are hard.

-Once the bread pieces are dry, give them to the food processor into small batches.
-Don't fill the food processor too much, making smaller batches of homemade breadcrumbs is better.
+- Once the pieces are dry, place them into the food processor in small batches.
+Don't fill the food processor too much; making smaller batches is better.

-First of all, it would not overstretch your food processor's capacity.
-Then it will allow you to control the breadcrumbs’ degree of coarseness, you can decide if you need finer or coarser breadcrumbs.
+- First of all, it would not overstretch your food processor's capacity.
+Then it will allow you to control the degree of coarseness, you can decide if they should be finer or coarser.
 Pulse until you have achieved the desired consistency.

-You can also use a good stick blender to make dry or fresh breadcrumbs, however especially when making dried breadcrumbs, I prefer to use the stronger food processor, I always worry about the blender not being able to cope with the dried bread.
+- You can also use a good immersion blender; however, when making the dried breadcrumbs, I prefer to use a stronger food processor.
+I always worry about the blender not being able to cope with the dried bread.

-When using the stick blender, only process small batches of dried or fresh bread at a time.
+- When using the stick blender, only process small batches at a time.

 How to make breadcrumbs without a food processor?

-Close the bag, set it on a hard surface and crush the bread with the bottom of a frying pan or a sturdy rolling pin.
+- Close the bag, set it on a hard surface, and crush the bread with the bottom of a heavy pan or a sturdy rolling pin.

 How to make Italian breadcrumbs at home?

-If I want to go for a French breadcrumb seasoning, I mix about 1 cup breadcrumbs with about 1 ½ teaspoon Herbs de Provence, salt and pepper.
+- For a French breadcrumb seasoning, mix about 1 cup of breadcrumbs with about 1 ½ teaspoons of Herbs de Provence, salt, and pepper.

-Fresh homemade breadcrumbs will keep for a several days in the refrigerator.
+- Fresh homemade breadcrumbs will be ok for several days in the refrigerator.
 They should be stored in airtight containers.

-If you have a larger quantity, give the fresh breadcrumbs (either plain or seasoned) to freezer bags, flatten the breadcrumbs in the bag (you should not have a lump), close the bags well and put them in the freezer.
+- If you have a larger quantity, place them (either plain or seasoned) into freezer bags, flatten them in the bag (you should not have a lump), close the bags well, and place them in the freezer.
 They will keep for several months.

-Whenever you need some, take the required quantity out of the bag and let thaw on the counter for a few minutes, the breadcrumbs will defrost very quickly.
+- Whenever you need some, take the required quantity out of the bag and let them thaw on the counter for a few minutes; they will defrost very quickly.

 - They will also keep longer if frozen.
-Pack, defrost and use just as described above.
+Pack, defrost, and use just as described above.

 - 1 cup dried breadcrumbs or 1 ½ to 2 cups fresh breadcrumbs